gexijin/RTutor/README.md

 # RTutor.ai - Chat with your data via AI
 Hosted at [RTutor.ai](http://RTutor.ai).
 Contact Steven Ge on [Twitter](https://twitter.com/StevenXGe)

 RTutor is an AI-based app that can quickly generate and test R code.
-Powered by API calls to OpenAI's Davinci (ChatGPT's sibling), natural languages are translated into R scripts, which are then executed within the Shiny platform.
+Powered by API calls to OpenAI's Davinci (ChatGPT's sibling), RTutor translates natural languages into R scripts, which are then executed within the Shiny platform.
 An R Markdown source file and HTML report can be generated.

 ## Installation
 This repository is updated frequently, sometimes a few times a day.
 We suggest users reinstall everytime before using it, so that you always have the most recent version.